 Less than a coffee. $7 credited if you upgrade later.

-Two reasons.
-First, this is a founding-member window.
-The first 100 members get $67.
-After that, the price moves to $97, closer to what comparable diagnostics and 30-day plans cost.
-Second, I'd rather price it so a man can buy it without negotiating with his wife about whether it's worth $300.
+I'd rather price it so a man can buy it without negotiating with his wife about whether it's worth $300.
 The math: if the 30-day plan moves you in even one domain, $67 was the cheapest investment you made all year.
+A counselling session runs $120 to $180.
+A men's retreat is $200 to $400 for a weekend.
+This is $67, once, with lifetime re-takes and a 60-day guarantee.

 Yes if you: